Ella Al-Shamahi

-Aalaa "Ella" Al-Shamahi (آلاء الشماحي; born 1983 or 1984) is a British explorer, paleoanthropologist, evolutionary biologist, writer, stand-up comic, science communicator and television presenter.
+Aalaa "Ella" Abdulla Al-Shamahi (آلاء الشماحي; born 1983) is a British explorer, paleoanthropologist, evolutionary biologist, writer, comedian and presenter.
 She specialises in the study of Neanderthals.
 She is a trustee of the International Association for the Study of Arabia.

 Early life and career

-Al-Shamahi was born and grew up in Birmingham, United Kingdom.
+Al-Shamahi was born and grew up in Birmingham.
 She is one of five siblings and has Yemeni and Syrian ancestry.
-She has a BSc in Evolutionary Biology from Imperial College London and an MSc in Taxonomy and Biodiversity from Imperial College London in partnership with the Natural History Museum, London.
+Al-Shamahi graduated with a Bachelor of Science (BSc) in Evolutionary Biology from Imperial College London and a Master of Science (MSc) in Taxonomy and Biodiversity from Imperial College London in partnership with the Natural History Museum, London.

-She is a PhD student in Evolutionary and Environmental Anthropology at University College London.
+She began a PhD in Evolutionary and Environmental Anthropology at University College London (UCL) in 2016 and remains a research student there.

 In 2015 she was named a National Geographic Emerging Explorer.
 She is a Trustee of the International Association for the Study of Arabia, which promotes research relating to the cultural and natural heritage of the Arabian Peninsula.